SignLLM/Prompt2Sign/docs/acknowledgements.md

-All data collection and processing are conducted in accordance with the relevant certificates/protocols of the used dataset, or are sourced or will be collected online.
+All data collection and processing are conducted in accordance with the relevant certificates/protocols of the used dataset.
+For data sets that are public but require a license, we provide processing tools with the permission of the relevant certificate.

 **Licensing**